GluuFederation/docs-ce-prod/3.1.3/source/user-management/scim2.md

 }
 ```

 The first line of method `simpleSearch` is getting an object that conforms to the `ClientSideService` interface.
-This interface is a "mashup" of several interfaces and gives access to a rich number of methods that will allow you to do all CRUD (create, retrieve, update, delete) you may need.
+This interface is a "mashup" of several interfaces and gives access to a rich number of methods that will allow you to do all CRUD you may need.
 Other methods in `ScimClientFactory` class allow to supply a specific interface class and so get an object that adheres to that interface.

 Create a main method for class `TestScimClient` and call `simpleSearch` from there.
-When running you will see the output of retrieving one user (admin) and see his `displayName` on the screen or wherever you have configured your logs to be written to.
+When running, you will see the output of retrieving one user (admin) and see his `displayName` on the screen or wherever you have configured your logs to be written to.
 Here we are using `log4j2` as framework, but you may use the any other logging framework.

 Note the usage of `close` in the last statement.
 While it's not a requirement, it is recommended to call `close` whenever you know there will not be any other request associated to the client you obtained.

 The [SCIM protected by UMA section](#scim-protected-by-UMA) contains examples for [adding](#adding-a-user) and [deleting](#delete-a-user) users.
 The only actual difference in coding for test mode or UMA-protected service is the way in which you initially get a `ScimClient` object instance.
 For test mode, just call `ScimClientFactory.getTestClient` as shown in the previous example.

-### Under the hood
+### Under the Hood

 When running the code, in LDAP you will see one or more new entries under the clients branch (`ou=clients`).
-Those are new OpenId clients created by the Java client and they are employed to request short-lived tokens to access the service.
+Those are new OpenID clients created by the Java client and they are employed to request short-lived tokens to access the service.
 In oxTrust, you can see them easily too: navigate to `OpenId Connect` > `Clients` and notice the column `Display Name`; they are named as "SCIM-Client".

 These clients won't clutter your LDAP, they are also short-lived (one day) so they are cleaned up automatically for you.

-## SCIM protected by UMA
+## SCIM Protected by UMA

 User-managed access (UMA) is a profile of [OAuth2.0](http://tools.ietf.org/html/rfc6749) and is focused on defining standardized flows and constructs for coordinating the protection of an API or existing web resource.

-For more information on UMA please visit the corresponding [page](../admin-guide/uma.md) in the docs - the specification can be found at [kantara website](https://docs.kantarainitiative.org/uma/wg/rec-oauth-uma-grant-2.0.html).
+For more information on UMA please visit the corresponding [page](../admin-guide/uma.md) in the docs - the specification can be found at the [Kantara website](https://docs.kantarainitiative.org/uma/wg/rec-oauth-uma-grant-2.0.html).

 Gluu Server CE supports UMA protection for SCIM endpoints from version 2.4.0 onwards.
 This functionality is built-in and does not require any special package or installation.

 !!!
 Note
     Gluu server 3.1.0 and later supports UMA 2.0 - the latest version of the standard.
-UMA 1.0.1 is not supported anylonger.
+UMA 1.0.1 is not supported any longer.

-### Actors involved in protection
+### Actors Involved in Protection

 This section condenses some important concepts of UMA.
-It's good to familiarize yourself with the different parties interacting in the process, namely a resource owner, a client, a resource server, and an authorization server.
+It's good to familiarize yourself with the different parties interacting in the process, namely a resource owner, a client, a resource server and an authorization server.

 - For the case of SCIM, the "resource" is what we are intended to protect, i.e. our database of users and groups stored in LDAP.
-More exactly we are interested in protecting the set of URLs that expose our data, in other words, the so-called "SCIM endpoint" - something that looks like this: `http://<your_host>/identity/restv1/scim/v2/`.
+More precisely, we are interested in protecting the set of URLs that expose our data, in other words, the so-called "SCIM endpoint" - something that looks like this: `http://<your_host>/identity/restv1/scim/v2/`

 - The resource owner is normally a legal entity (e.g. your company), or someone acting on its behalf (the administrator of Gluu CE installation).
-The owner should be capable of granting access to protected resources.
+The owner should be capable of granting access to protected resources

 - Requesting party is generally an end-user that seeks access to a protected resource.
 Only in certain use cases the requesting party and resource owner are the same person.
-To achieve the task, the requesting party uses a client.
+To achieve the task, the requesting party uses a client

 - The client is usually an application capable of making requests for protected resources on the requesting party's behalf.
-A good example is the [SCIM-client](https://github.com/GluuFederation/SCIM-Client).
+A good example is the [SCIM-client](https://github.com/GluuFederation/SCIM-Client)

 - The resource server hosts the resources to be protected, and thus is capable of dealing with requests for them.
 We can think of oxTrust as the resource server (at least as a front-end resource server because users and groups are not hosted per se by oxTrust though it has functionalities to able to access and modify data stored in LDAP)

 - The authorization server is where real protection takes place.
 This server issues authorization data according to policies of protection set by the resource owner.
-In this scenario, it maps directly to oxAuth.
+In this scenario, it maps directly to oxAuth

 Now you may have a richer perspective of what the protection process entails, so let's proceed with a real setup.